hyperledger/fabric/docs/source/private_data_tutorial.rst

 :guilabel:`Try it yourself`

-Before installing, defining, and using the asset transfer private data chaincode below, we need to start the Fabric test network.
+Before installing, defining, and using the private data smart contract, we need to start the Fabric test network.
 For the sake of this tutorial, we want to operate from a known initial state.
 The following command will kill any active or stale Docker containers and remove previously generated artifacts.